andresoviedo/google-drive-ftp-adapter/README.md

 (f) fixed, (i) improved, (n) new feature

+- v1.2.1 (12/12/2015)
+ - (n) Hack to force cache to rebuild folder info (in ftp type "dir" 3 times)
+ - (i) Updated to latest version 1.20.0 of google-api-services-drive.jar
+ - (f) Removed not used permissions for the google authorization.
+Now only DRIVE & DRIVE_METADATA used
 - v1.2.0 (10/10/2015)
  - (n) support for assembly application into jar-with-dependencies.jar
  - (n) support for configuration.properties